 This is important market research for aftermarket companies.
 The feedback from the Opinion Leaders SEMA market research program is a big opportunity to better understand the buying process used by automotive enthusiasts.

-As with the previous year, Opinion Leaders Program participants were granted access to the SEMA Show.
-These enthusiasts completed a detailed survey to share their opinions and buying habits, and shared impressions from the SEMA Show through social media using their personal account or their car club affiliation.
+As with the previous year, Opinion Leaders Program participants got into the SEMA Show.
+These enthusiasts completed a detailed survey to share their opinions and buying habits.
+They shared impressions from the SEMA Show through social media using their personal account or their car club affiliation.

 SEMA market research conclusions